aniebietafia/mansion-heights-api/README.md

   ## Usage

-  - Start the server on port 4000

   ```
-  npm run dev
+  - npm run dev - starts the server on port:4000

+  - http://localhost:4000 - Opens the starting page of the web app.

+  - Signup with your unique email address to access the lodge page
   ```